HCPhy/cross-impact-of-order-flow-imbalance/README.md

 * **License**: MIT
 * Based on research by Cont, Cucuringu & Zhang (2023).
-* Developed during the Blockhouse Quant Internship Program.
+* Developed for the Blockhouse Quant Internship Trial.